 - Use 5-7 plants in larger pots (2 tall, 1-3 medium, 2-3 trailing).

-Note: the bottom picture is last year's planters taken in August, to give you an idea of how well pots do planted with these tips!
+Note: the bottom picture is last year's planters taken in August, to give you an idea of how well the pots do when planted with these tips!

-Tip 7: Easily maintain your containers by:
+Tip 7: Easily maintain your containers

 Do you have any tips to add?

 - Ideas & Tips to Refresh Your Flower Pots For Spring

 - 3 Container Gardening Ideas & Tips

 - 12 Beautiful Container Gardening Ideas for Shade

 - Easy Flower Pot Design for Shade Using Garden Center Plants

 - Simple Flower Pot Design for Sun with Basic Garden Center Plants

 This article has been updated - it was originally published in May of 2015.Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read our full disclaimer and advertising disclosure.